MicSG-dev/RequestsAndResponses/README.md

 # RequestsAndResponses Library

-Welcome to the **RequestsAndResponses** library for the EthernetESP32 OTA project.
+Welcome to the **RequestsAndResponses** library for the Arduino projects.
 This library is designed to simplify handling HTTP requests and responses for your ESP32 projects.

 ## Features